jonas747/Fortia/doc/game.md

  - y: list (seperated by ,) of y coordinates
  - z: list (seperated by ,) of z coordinates

+####/chunks
+Same as /layers but with whole chunks instead
+Only sends layers visible
+Method: `GET`
+ - x: list (seperated by ,) of x coordinates
+ - y: list (seperated by ,) of y coordinates

 #Types of game objects
 Todo: write doc on thi
 ###ItemsconvertTemp